IngenicsDigital/docker-ecs-deploy/README.md

 [![](https://img.shields.io/docker/pulls/pixelgmbh/docker-ecs-deploy.svg)](https://hub.docker.com/r/pixelgmbh/docker-ecs-deploy)
 [![](https://img.shields.io/github/license/PixelGmbH/docker-ecs-deploy.svg?maxAge=3600)](https://github.com/PixelGmbH/docker-ecs-deploy/blob/master/LICENCE)

-This docker container provides you with the nessecary tools to use the [ecs-deploy script](https://github.com/silinternational/ecs-deploy) for Amazon ECS _including the docker environment_.
+This docker container provides you with the necessary tools to use the [ecs-deploy script](https://github.com/silinternational/ecs-deploy) for Amazon ECS _including the docker environment_.

 Its useful to have a docker around when moving images before deploying.
 Also don't forget to specify the `docker:dind` service when using it in a gitlab-ci runner (like I did).